 How We Stayed Cool Before Air Conditioning

 Although Spring is officially in full-swing here in Arizona, summer will be here before we know it.
 With an average summertime temperature of 103° F here in Phoenix, this is the aptly-named city for anyone who loves the heat.
 We may love all that sun most of the time, but much of that sun worship comes from our ability to escape the sun’s heat with cool, comforting air conditioning.
+When do you need air conditioning Chandler AZ?
+For the best HVAC solution, contact Sharp Air Conditioning & Heating.

 The massive heat index that we experience year after year is no joke – people continuously suffer from heat-related injuries and even death when they can’t escape the extreme Southern Arizona weather.
 Most people have a hard time getting by when their A/C goes out for an hour or two, so imagine how hard it must have been to live in this and other hot climates before the air conditioners were the standard in home cooling solutions.